07JP27/DurableMultiAgentTemplate/README.md

 - SubmitReservationAgent：Submit the reservation of the hotel

 Please modify the implementation of each agent, which currently uses fixed values, to include RAG, actions, and other processes, thereby creating agents that meet the requirements.
-Each agent can utilize OpenAI Client and application configuration values provided by the DI container.
+Each agent can utilize OpenAI Client, Cosmos DB Client and application configuration values provided by the DI container.

 To demonstrate the retry functionality of Durable Functions, each Agent includes code that emulates failures in external service calls, such as those to an LLM.
 Agent Activities fail randomly with a 30% probability during execution.